 - represented the e-commerce fulfillment division of a global apparel retailer in its agreements with its customers (including another leading e-commerce fulfillment provider and an Internet Retailer Top 100 firm);

-- represented a Fortune 200 consumer products company in its e-commerce and fulfillment agreements with PFSweb and its integration of the global operations of an acquired online-only retailer;
+- represented a Fortune 200 consumer products company in its e-commerce and fulfillment agreements with PFSweb and its integration of the global operations of an acquired online-only retailer, including addressing a broad range of issues relating to the entire life-cycle of new products involving consumer electronics;

-- represented one of the world’s largest financial institutions in connection with its participation in an innovative mobile payments platform;
+- represented one of the world’s largest financial institutions in connection with its participation in innovative mobile payments platforms;

 - represented a leading global provider of in-home movie and game entertainment in connection with its web hosting arrangement with a leading telco;